arez/arez/docs/development_process.md

 ### Encrypting Files for TravisCI

 TravisCI can only decrypt a single file in a build.
-As soon as you start requiring multiple secret files you need to package them into an archive and encrypt the archive.
-As we need multiple keys to publish to Maven Central and publish to GitHub we have been forced to use this strategy.
+So we package secret files into an archive and encrypt the archive.

-    $ (cd .. && tar cvf secrets.tar release.asc deploy)
+    $ (cd .. && tar cvf secrets.tar deploy)
     $ mkdir etc
     $ travis encrypt-file ../secrets.tar etc/secrets --add
     $ git add etc/secrets